openmobilehub/omh-maps/README.md

    **Important:** If you encounter the error "Missing BuildConfig.MAPS_GMS_PATH and BuildConfig.MAPS_NON_GMS_PATH in BuildConfig class".
 Follow the next steps:
    - [Sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).
-   - Select "Build" from the menu at the top in Android Studio.
+   - Select `Build` from the menu at the top in Android Studio.
-   - Click on "Clean Project" and await.
+   - Click on `Clean Project` and await.
-   - Click on "Rebuild Project" and await.
+   - Click on `Rebuild Project` and await.
-   - Await a few seconds after "Rebuild" if still not recognize them.
+   - Await a few seconds after `Rebuild` if still not recognize them.
-   - If still not working,Select "Run" for the `maps-starter-sample` from the top navigation menu in Android Studio.
+   - If still not working,Select `Run` for the `maps-starter-sample` from the top navigation menu in Android Studio.
-   - If still not working, select "File" from the menu at the top in Android Studio.
+   - If still not working, select `File` from the menu at the top in Android Studio.
-   - Click "Invalidate Caches...".
+   - Click `Invalidate Caches...`.
-   - Click "Invalidate and Restart".
-If you click "Just restart", cache won't be deleted and the selected optional actions won't be applied.
-   - Await until Android Studio restarts.

 ## Add the map into your app
 The main interfaces that you will be interacting with are called `OmhMap`, `OmhMapView` and `OmhLocation`.